Church hospitality, or guests services, is not just the work of a committee in your church. Giving a great welcome has to become part of your culture.

-You’ll need to decide the scope of the committee, but these are general areas.
+You’ll need to decide the scope of the the work for committee, but these are general areas.

 For my purposes, I usually recommend the following area of committee responsibilities:

-- Marketing: focus on webpage and social networking areas, plus promotional pieces like mailing cards, flyers, programming publicity.
-The goal: drive visitor attendance to the church.
+- Marketing Presence: focus on your web page and social networking areas, plus promotional pieces like mailing cards, flyers, programming publicity.
+Goal: drive visitor attendance to the church.

-- Hospitality Team: focus on the welcome and hospitality experience of your visitors and members.
+- Hospitality Experience: focus on the welcome and hospitality experience of your visitors and members.
 Goal: create a great impression and remove unnecessary barriers to a repeat visit.